 1. How does your firm measure success for campaigns?

-2. What measurement numbers do you need from my company to show if your PR is working?
+2. What measurement numbers do you need from my company to show whether your PR is working?

-3. What baseline numbers will you take before the campaign?
+3. What baseline numbers will you take before the campaign begins?

 4. When will I receive quantitative reports?